top of page

 image-from-rawpixel-id-2466524-jpeg.jpg

 Nick touched his right cheek.
 The hideous burn scars were gone thanks to plastic surgery, just a slight discoloration and tightness near his right ear.
 Some considered him handsome now, but the face he saw in the mirror still looked foreign to him—the reddish-brown result of Spanish, Black, and Celtic blood.
-More familiar was his self-image as The Freak, still alive inside him, looking more repulsive with age like the picture of Dorian Gray.
+More familiar was his self-image as the freak, still alive inside him, seeming to become more repulsive with age like the picture of Dorian Gray.

 Degas-Ballet paris Opera 1877 rawpixel.jpg